learn-co-students/dumbo-web-060418/05_review-sql/README.md

 # Intro to SQL

-Let's take a gander at the `chinook.db` inside of `sqlite3` or SQLite Browser
+Let's take a gander at the `music.db` inside of `sqlite3` or SQLite Browser

 ## Challenges